AI Adoption

 What it is

 Super-users are team members who demonstrate consistently high AI tool usage.
-These individuals have often developed effective workflows and practices that work well on your specific codebase.
+These individuals have often developed practices and workflows that work well on your specific codebase.

 Why it matters

-Super-users are a great source of learning and insights on how to get more from AI tooling.
+Super-users are a great source of insights on how to get more from your AI tooling.

-Our research shows these users have great principles for using AI well – and that others really want to learn from their peers, so super-users are a great place to start with your peer-to-peer learning initiatives.
+Our research shows that not only do these users have great principles for using AI well, but their peers really want to learn from them, so super-users are a great place to start with your peer-to-peer learning initiatives.

 How we identify super-users